 Operation: Art of Valor

-JAHVH is one of several clinical sites for Creative Forces: NEA Military Healing Arts Network, which is a partnership among the National Endowment of the Arts (NEA), Department of Defense, Department of Veteran Affairs and state agencies that serve the special needs of military patients and veterans who’ve been diagnosed with traumatic brain injury and psychological health conditions.
+In the spring of 2018, the Morean Arts Center began a community-based arts program with James A. Haley Veterans’ Hospital (JAHVH), one of several clinical sites for Creative Forces: NEA Military Healing Arts Network.
+The Network, is a partnership among the National Endowment of the Arts (NEA), the U.S. Department of Defense, and Department of Veteran Affairs and state agencies that serve the special needs of military patients and veterans who have been diagnosed with traumatic brain injury and psychological health conditions such as Post Traumatic Stress Disorder (PTSD).
 The network consists of doctors, creative arts therapists, artists, arts organization staff and community members who believe in the transformative and restorative powers of the arts.
+See the Operation: Art of Valor 2021 Memorial Day Art Exhibition

 719 Central Avenue